jarch13/KataKrypt/README.md

 ## Key Features

 - **User-Friendly Interface**: Simple and intuitive design.
-- **Strong Encryption**: Protects your data using a custom encryption algorithm.
+- **Strong Encryption**: Protects your data using custom encryption algorithms.
 - **Steganography**: Hides encrypted data within images.
 - **Password and Keyfile Protection**: Secure your data with a password, a keyfile, or both.
 - **Cross-Platform**: Compatible with Windows and Linux operating systems.